 For solo travelers, you might these seats a bit annoying that there is no direct aisle access.
 The B/E Diamond seats were pretty comfortable, and they are perfect for couples.
 My parents were just across the aisle from me and they really liked it.
 For me, it wasn’t too bad, but it did feel a bit awkward jumping over the guy next to me to use the bathroom (he was sleeping).
 But I got used to it and it was just a bit of an exercise haha.
 I only tripped the first time, nailed it on the way back 🙂 When the passenger in the aisle isn’t sleeping, it’s quite easy to step over them as long as their seat isn’t in the lie flat mode.

 So yeah, obviously direct aisle access would be nice, but this wasn’t a huge issue for me especially for a shorter 5 hour hop.
-I still rather fly on this A321T than the Delta One 767 with direct aisle access.

 THE VERDICT ON THE AMERICAN AIRLINES A321T BUSINESS CLASS: